Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DISCONNECTION SAFETY:

-In reality, even after this procedure is complete a small amount of NaK will remain in the bottom of the intermediate heat exchanger gooseneck.
+In reality, even after this procedure is complete a small amount of NaK will remain in the bottom of the intermediate heat exchange bundle gooseneck.
 This small amount still presents a potential risk to maintenance personnel and a potential fire risk if at some later time oxygen is admitted into the NaK piping.
 One way to minimize this risk is to remove this remanent NaK by vacuum suction.
-In general for safety the flanges connecting the intermediate heat exchanger and its radial piping should be closed with blanking plates while the intermediate heat exchanger is still in the reactor argon atmosphere.
+In general for safety the flanges connecting the intermediate heat and its radial piping should be closed with blanking plates while the intermediate heat exchanger is still in the reactor argon atmosphere.

 PRESSURE SAFETY:

 The NaK pressure safety rupture disk must be able to discharge any hydrogen gas from the NaK circuit at a rate equal to the maximum rate of high pressure hydrogen formation.
 That rate is limited by the maximum water flow through the NaK-salt heat exchanger tube rupture(s) which is a function of the heat exchange tube ID , the number of tubes ruptured and the differential pressure between the salt circuit and the NaK.
-Normally the NaK is at a higher pressure than the salt circuit so even if the salt circuit is full of water NaK should flow from the NaK loop to the salt circuit, not vice versa.
+Normally the NaK is at a higher pressure than the salt circuit so even if the salt circuit fills with water NaK should flow from the NaK loop to the salt circuit, not vice versa.
 However, we must be careful that in an emergency cooling condition automatic water filling of the salt circuit does not defeat this pressure difference._______

 Each NaK heat transport loop has expansion and dump tanks containing variable pressure argon.
 When the flange disc isolating the dump tank is open the dump tank also acts as an expansion tank and attenuates any pressure pulses in the secondary liquid sodium.